github/docs/content/actions/migrating-to-github-actions/using-github-actions-importer-to-automate-migrations/migrating-from-jenkins-with-github-actions-importer.md

 * `GITHUB_INSTANCE_URL`: The URL to the target {% data variables.product.prodname_dotcom %} instance (for example, `https://github.com`).
 * `JENKINS_ACCESS_TOKEN`: The Jenkins API token used to view Jenkins resources.

-  {% note %}
+  > [!NOTE]

-  **Note**: This token requires access to all jobs that you want to migrate or audit.
+  > This token requires access to all jobs that you want to migrate or audit.
 In cases where a folder or job does not inherit access control lists from their parent, you must grant explicit permissions or full admin privileges.

-  {% endnote %}

 * `JENKINS_USERNAME`: The username of the user account that created the Jenkins API token.
 * `JENKINS_INSTANCE_URL`: The URL of the Jenkins instance.